Gracexinyi/xinyiguan.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a Ph.D. candidate in operations management at UCLA Anderson School of Management, where I am advised by Prof. [Velibor Mišić](https://vvmisic.github.io/).
+I am an Assistant Professor at [Hong Kong PolyU Department of Logistics and Maritime Studies](https://www.polyu.edu.hk/en/lms/).
+I received my PhD in operations management from UCLA Anderson School of Management, where I was fortunate to be advised by Professor [Velibor Mišić](https://vvmisic.github.io/).
+I also received my master’s degree from UCLA Anderson School of Management and bachelor’s degree from Peking University.

-**I am on the 2023-2024 academic job market.**

-I will be presenting two talks at the 2023 INFORMS Annual Conference:
-* Title: Randomized Robust Price Optimization
-  * Session: SC04.
-Online Decision Making Algorithms.
-  * Time: October 15 (Sunday), 12:45 PM - 2:00 PM MST.
-  * Location: CC-North 121A
-* Title: Randomized Policy Optimization for Optimal Stopping
-  * Session: MC73.
-Finance Student Awards.
-  * Time: October 16 (Monday), 12:45 PM - 2:00 PM MST.
-  * Location: CC-West 106B

 Research Interests
 ======